Spin

 “No, thank you.
 I was born in this city, and I will die in this city.”

-The tuna salad in the refrigerator neither passed nor failed the smell test, but good or not, it was lunch.
+The tuna salad in the refrigerator neither passed nor failed the smell test, but regardless of whether it was good or not, it was going to be lunch.
 Two slices of bread were toasted, the coffee cup was refilled, and the television was tuned to his favorite game show.
-It was a standing lunch date, and he never missed it.
-Harvey found it all insipid—essentially Hangman with applause—but he didn’t tune in for the game.
+It was a standing lunch date that he never missed.
+Harvey found it all insipid—essentially Hangman with applause—but didn’t tune in for the game.
 Instead, his loyalty was to the silent, glammed-up woman who earned her salary by revealing letters in the puzzle, smiling, and posing with jet skis, dining sets, and cars.
 Without the tall, sculpted hair and prominent bosom, the woman bore an uncanny resemblance to his late wife in her younger years.
 By the show’s end, he was wiping away a tear and scolding himself.
 What good was watching when it always ended in sorrow?
 Without Vivian, Harvey had nothing.
 He felt imprisoned in his own life.
 Why should he have to go on?

 He experienced it before—an almost aggressive yearning for his life to end.
 At the time, on the other side of the world, death was everywhere he looked; he even carried out orders to cause it.
 Ending other lives was his duty.
-But the more death he saw or caused, the harder he had to fight to conceal his despair.
+But the more death he witnessed or inflicted, the harder it became to hide his despair.
 To friend or foe, the end came in a variety of presentations.
 Noisy, rainy, sweaty, burning, muddy, bloody.
-Some were clean kills, fast, while others looked like a harrowing torture in Hell.
+Some were clean kills, swift, while others redefined torture.
 A hole in the chest, a hole in the head, missing limbs, shattered skulls.
-Death had come to so many and without reason, but never came for him.
-It stalked and taunted, always just a few steps behind, knowing the paranoia it brought would chip away at his will to live.
-And that it did.
-Vietnam was killing his heart and mind, and Harvey prayed to be released from life.
-The closest he came was when a stir-crazy soldier, walking ahead of him, pulled two grenade pins simultaneously and awaited a self-granted discharge.
+Death had come for so many without reason, yet it never came for him.
+It stalked and taunted, always just a few steps behind, knowing that the paranoia it caused would chip away at his will to live.
+As Vietnam killed his heart and mind, Harvey prayed to be released from life.
+The closest he came was when a soldier walking ahead of him pulled two grenade pins simultaneously and awaited a self-granted discharge.
 The explosion sent Harvey into a deep ditch as the fragments of a man whose first name he never knew rained down.
 A mortar attack followed almost immediately, and by all expectations, his life should have ended.
-Yet Death didn’t want him in the jungle.
-It didn’t want him in a South Vietnam evacuation hospital, either.
+Yet Death didn’t take claim in the jungle.
+Nor did it claim him in a South Vietnam evacuation hospital.
 His body was peppered with shrapnel, several ribs were cracked, and his right tibia was broken in half, but still no death.
 Instead, he suffered, disoriented and in agony from ceaselessly pulsating wounds.
 Days later, he would awaken to a Purple Heart pinned to his pillow and a trip home.

-Back home in Brooklyn, his body healed, but intense and violent dreams refused to allow his mind to mend.
+Back in Brooklyn, his body healed, but intense and violent dreams refused to allow his mind to mend.
 All the horrors of his tour had been seared into his memory, leading him to believe that reliving them repeatedly was his punishment for going to war, for following orders.
-Finally, when Tony returned, in one piece but burdened by the pain of his own experiences, the darkness began to lift.
-They had each other, as always, to commiserate.
+Finally, when Tony returned, in one piece but also burdened by the pain of his experiences, the darkness began to lift.
+They had each other, as always, for commiseration.
 The flashbacks faded, and he discovered a completely new life with Vivian.

 But he and Death never made peace.
 A year before losing Tony, Harvey would lose his wife.